 In conventional steel casting, metals are combined in a furnace and the molten steel is poured into a mold and cast into ingots.
 From those ingots, the steel is then forged or rolled – or both – into the final shape.
 In its molten state, the steel is mostly homogenous, with an even distribution of all metals throughout the mixture.
 However, once it starts to cool and harden in the mold, a process called segregation begins, where the alloying elements begin clumping up with carbon to form large carbides, resulting in a less uniform mixture and uneven distribution of the desired chemical properties.
 The process of forging and rolling the steel works to remix and redistribute the carbides for better consistency.

 Powder metallurgy, such as Crucible Industries’ CPM process, allows for much greater control over the properties of a given steel, eliminating segregation.
-Rather than casting it in a mold, the molten steel shoots through a high-pressure nozzle, atomizing into very tiny droplets which quickly solidify.
+Rather than casting it in a mold, the molten steel shoots through a high-pressure nozzle, atomizing into very tiny droplets which quickly solidify into powder.
 These tiny spherical micro-ingots cool so quickly that they form smaller carbides without segregation, and the mixture remains homogeneous.
 The final step is to bake the powder at high pressure, forming it into a solid piece of steel that retains its uniform structure.

 A Few Words on Carbides…